pywirrarika/naki/README.md

 **Scientific papers and thesis**

+- Mager, M., Mager, E., Medina-Urrea, A., Ruiz, I. V. M., & Kann, K. (2018).
+[Lost in Translation: Analysis of Information Loss During Machine Translation Between Polysynthetic and Fusional Languages](http://www.aclweb.org/anthology/W18-4808).
+In Proceedings of the Workshop on Computational Modeling of Polysynthetic Languages (pp. 73-83).

+- Micher, J. (2018).
+[Using the Nunavut Hansard Data for Experiments in Morphological Analysis and Machine Translation](http://www.aclweb.org/anthology/W18-4807).
+In Proceedings of the Workshop on Computational Modeling of Polysynthetic Languages (pp. 65-72).

 - Mager, M., & Meza, I. (2018).
 [Hacia la traducción automática de las lenguas indıgenas de méxico](https://dh2018.adho.org/hacia-la-traduccion-automatica-de-las-lenguas-indigenas-de-mexico/).
 In Proceedings of the 2018 Digital Humanities Conference.
 The Association of Digital Humanities Organizations.

 - Galarreta, A. P., Melgar, A. & Ocevay, A. (September, 2017).
 [Corpus Creation and Initial SMT Experiments between Spanish and Shipibo-konibo](http://acl-bg.org/proceedings/2017/RANLP%202017/pdf/RANLP033.pdf).
 In RANLP 2017 (p.
 238-244).